 Giving yourself permission to think bigger – to apply more of your wealth toward the life you want to live during retirement — takes conviction, and that conviction can only come from being informed – through careful analysis and forecasting.
 This is where we come in — an experienced and objective third party that can run the numbers and provide the conviction you need.
 One of the key things we do with clients is an income sustainability analysis (a financial plan) that presents optimal spending rates given your needs, goals, inflation, likely investment returns and many other variables.
 We provide this analysis and forecasting through age 90 and beyond, including “what if” scenarios.

 For instance, if you spend 20% more, how confident can we be that your money will last to age 100?
 We also help you decide which income sources you should take based on the tax consequences of withdrawals, as well as mandatory IRA distributions, and we choose the best timing of when to begin Social Security (especially for couples).
 This plan is monitored and fine-tuned regularly by us, as well as reviewed with you each time we meet.

 The end result: you can make the most of the assets you’ve worked hard to build and explore all the different options for your dreams.
 Maybe you have always wanted to live abroad for half the year, or help a child start a business.
 Thinking big during retirement can be done successfully, and we can help you do it.

-See also my earlier blog post: Retirement Spending: How Much Is Enough.
+See also this other blog post: Retirement Spending: How Much Is Enough.

-And this post by my colleague Susan Talton: Retiring?
+And also this: Retiring?
 Give Yourself Permission to Spend and Enjoy.